Last Update: 5/13.

 CANNES INDIE FILMMAKER SPOTLIGHT

 First-time directors at Cannes are usually fresh-faced and bushy-tailed.
-This year, Scarlett Johansson and Harris Dickinson have swung around to behind the camera to direct their first feature.
+This year, Scarlett Johansson, Harris Dickinson, and Kristen Stewart have swung around to behind the camera to direct their first feature.
 Each was accepted into Un Certain Regard.

 Johansson’s Eleanor the Great is detailed in The Cannes Industry News.
 Dickinson’s first film is Urchin.